intergenerational cross training workshop:

 12:45 PM

 While the federal natural resource damage assessment (NRDA) regulations under Comprehensive Environmental Response, Compensation and Liability Act (CERCLA) and Oil Pollution Act are voluntary, they often provide a construct for both public and private parties to work through a assessment process and identify restoration options.
-The moderator will guide 1 or 2 speakers to provide insights on the similarities and the differences when approaching an NRDA for an oil spill under OPA or a hazardous waste site under CERCLA.
+The facilitate will guide a discussion concerning similarities and the differences when approaching an NRDA for an oil spill under OPA or a hazardous waste site under CERCLA.

 Kimberly Katzenbarger, Attorney, Office of the General Counsel, US Department of Commerce/National Oceanic & Atmospheric Administration (NOAA) (invited)